-Providence dedicates resources to improve the health and quality of life for the communities it serves, with special emphasis on the needs of the economically poor and vulnerable.
-During the most recent fiscal year, SRMH provided \$51,422,906 in Community Benefit1 in response to unmet needs.
+Providence health system dedicates resources to improve the health and quality of life for the communities it serves, with special emphasis on the needs of the economically poor and vulnerable.
+During the most recent fiscal year, SRMH provided \$14,283,781 in Community Benefit1 in response to unmet needs.
 Our service area also includes Providence Medical Group, Providence Home Care Network, and multiple urgent care facilities.

-SRMH further demonstrates organizational commitment to the CHNA through the allocation of staff time, financial resources, and participation and collaboration to address community identified needs.
-The Sonoma County Community Health Investment Manager, Amy Ramirez, is responsible for ensuring compliance with Federal 501r requirements as well as providing the opportunity for community leaders and internal hospital leadership, physicians, and others to work together in planning and implementing the resulting Community Health Improvement Plan (CHIP).
+Providence hospitals in Sonoma County further demonstrate organizational commitment to the community through the allocation of staff time, financial resources, and participation and collaboration to conduct the Community Health Needs Assessment (CHNA) and then to address community identified needs.
+The Northern California Community Health Investment Regional Director, Dana Codron, and the Sonoma County Community Health Investment Manager, Amy Ramirez, are responsible for ensuring compliance with Federal 501r requirements as well as providing the opportunity for community leaders, hospital leadership, and others to work together in planning and implementing the resulting Community Health Improvement Plan (CHIP).
+In FY23, the hospital provided \$7,751,129 in Community Benefit in response to unmet needs and to improve the health and well-being of those we serve.

-&lt;sup>1 Per federal reporting and guidelines from the Catholic Health Association.
+1 Per federal reporting and guidelines from the Catholic Health Association.